Skip to main content

 Snapshots

 Dedicated VAST supports customer-configurable snapshot policies, managed directly in VMS.
 Snapshots are point-in-time consistent copies of a View’s filesystem state.
-You can configure:
+You can configure the following snapshot policy settings:

 • Schedule: Snapshot frequency (for example, hourly, daily, weekly).

-• Retention: How long snapshots are retained before automatic deletion.
+• Retention: How long the cluster retains snapshots before automatic deletion.

 • Scope: Snapshots are scoped to a View.